Symphony No. 3 (Beethoven): Early performances and reviews

-Composed from the autumn of 1803 until the spring of 1804, the earliest rehearsals and performances of the third symphony were private, and took place in the Vienna palace of Beethoven's noble patron, Prince Lobkowitz.
-An account record dated 9 June 1804, submitted by the prince's Kapellmeister Anton Wranitzky, shows that the prince hired twenty-two extra musicians (including the third horn required for the Eroica) for two rehearsals of the work.
+Composed from the autumn of 1803 until the spring of 1804, the earliest rehearsals and performances of the third symphony were private and took place in the Vienna palace of Beethoven's noble patron, Prince Lobkowitz.
+An account record dated 9 June 1804, submitted by the prince's Kapellmeister Anton Wranitzky, shows that the prince hired 22 extra musicians (including the third horn required for the Eroica) for two rehearsals of the work.
 The fee paid to Beethoven by Prince Lobkowitz would also have secured further private performances of the symphony that summer on his Bohemian estates, Eisenberg (Jezeří) and Raudnitz (Roudnice).
 The first public performance was on 7 April 1805, at the Theater an der Wien, Vienna; for which concert the announced (theoretical) key for the symphony was Dis (D♯ major, 9 sharps).

 Reviews of the work's public premiere (on 7 April 1805) were decidedly mixed.
-The concert also included the premiere of a Symphony in E-flat major by Anton Eberl (1765–1807) that received better reviews than Beethoven's symphony.
+The concert also included the premiere of a Symphony in E♭ major by Anton Eberl (1765–1807) that received better reviews than Beethoven's symphony.
 One correspondent describes the first reactions to the Eroica:

 Musical connoisseurs and amateurs were divided into several parties.
 One group, Beethoven's very special friends, maintains that precisely this symphony is a masterpiece....
 The other group utterly denies this work any artistic value ... [t]hrough strange modulations and violent transitions ... with abundant scratchings in the bass, with three horns and so forth, a true if not desirable originality can indeed be gained without much effort. ...The third, very small group stands in the middle; they admit that the symphony contains many beautiful qualities, but admit that the context often seems completely disjointed, and that the endless duration ... exhausts even connoisseurs, becoming unbearable to the mere amateur.
 To the public the symphony was too difficult, too long ...
 Beethoven, on the other hand, did not find the applause to be sufficiently outstanding.